wustep/ai-explorations/tic-tac-toe/prompts-1.md

 ## Prompt

 ### Prompt note
+### [Attempt A] Going second prompt for Playground
-- This is for Playground and inference, not Chat mode.
+- note: This is for Playground and inference, not Chat mode.
 Be sure to format responses with `BOB: X on [placement]`

-### [Attempt A] Going second prompt for Playground
 Turn 1:
 X | 2 | 3
 --|--|--